Changing Parenting Plan to Sole Custody in Florida

 Dear Nadieska,

-Form 12.905(a) Supplemental Petition to Modify Parenting Plan, Timesharing Schedule and Other Relief should be used when you are asking the court to change the current Parenting Plan/time-sharing schedule.
+The Supplemental Petition to Modify Parenting Plan, Timesharing Schedule and Other Relief form should be used when you are asking the court to change the current Parenting Plan/time-sharing schedule.

 The court can change the Parenting Plan/Time-sharing schedule if the judge finds that there has been a substantial change in the circumstances of the parties and the change is in the child(ren)’s best interests.